Georgi-G-Angelov/shapka/README.md

 - allow host to kick players
 - leave game is broken if player has added words
 - auth not ideal, going back a page still does let's you enter another person's view.
 Buttons still don't work though, but start game will work
+- errors on joining or creating currently broken on frontend